 It usually takes around 30 minutes to string a tennis racquet with care and precision.
 However, you can improve on your stringing time without compromising on quality.
 Professional stringers can restring a tennis racket in just 15 minutes, sometimes even less!

 This varies with how frequently you play, your play style, and the type of strings you play with.

 Players typically follow a rule of thumb to know how often to restring their rackets.
 The average number of times you play in a week is the number of times you should rest your racket in a year.

-At Racquet Point, we recommend club players change their racquet strings at least every three months for peak performance.
+At Racquet Point, we recommend club players to have their tennis racket stringing service at least every three months for peak performance.

 How Long do Tennis Strings Last?

 Again, this depends on how frequently you play and the type/quality of the strings you use.
 If you're a tennis player that hits with lots of topspin, the life span of the string will be shorter.